ashishtrivedi16/shopping-market-nodejs/README.md

 ## How to setup on your local machine -

-- Create a cluster on mongodb.com for database access
+- Create a cluster on mongodb.com cloud atlas for database access
 - Replace the uri key in app.js file with yours
 - run 'npm install' to install the required node modules
 - run 'npm start' to start nodemon server